How can we doubt?

 comments powered by Disqus

 Jan Nelson is the Lay Leader of the Oregon-Idaho Conference.
-She was a delegate to the 2016 General Conference and Western Jurisdictional Conference.
+She was a delegate to the 2016 and 2019 General Conferences and 2016 Western Jurisdictional Conference.
 Jan is on the Ministry Leadership Team, Jurisdictional and Conference Committees on Episcopacy, and the Holy Land Task Force.
 She is also Chapter president of the Oregon-Idaho Methodist Federation for Social Action.
 She lives in Salem, Oregon.